mcsweet/datascience_SP25/data-science-curriculum-build/challenges/c09-income-assignment.md

   studying small vs large counties?
   - It is easier to study large counties because the SE is lower.
 If you want to reduce standard error study large counties.
 Smaller populations tend to have more variation.
+It is important to note that larger population size does not directly mean a larger sample size.
+If they collect a sample that is proportional to the target population, then sample size should increase with larger population.

 # Going Further